Set up Properties in Lists

 There are many reasons to set up a Property on a List.
 They can be referenced in formulas to filter out data, group data together in hierarchies, set attributes to define how calculations are run, or be used to help illustrate trends in charts, and much more.
 Because you are assigning the Property to the List and not within a Metric, you want to primarily use characteristics that are static.
 For example, if you have a product List with product prices that change over time, you would set that up as a Metric rather than a List Property.

-List properties can be any different data type, here are some examples for each type.
+List Properties can be any different data type, here are some examples for each type.

 Text.
 Text can be used to define a unique characteristic of a List, or just provide information you’d like to display in a Block.